Generic Name: eribulin mesylate

 The recommended dose of Halaven in patients with moderate hepatic impairment (Child-Pugh B) is 0.7 mg/m2 administered intravenously over 2 to 5 minutes on Days 1 and 8 of a 21-day cycle [see Use in Specific Populations (8.6)].

-The recommended dose of Halaven in patients with moderate or severe renal impairment (creatinine clearance (CrCl) 15-49 mL/min) is 1.1 mg/m2 administered intravenously over 2 to 5 minutes on Days 1 and 8 of a 21-day cycle [see Use in Specific Populations (8.7)].
+The recommended dose of Halaven in patients with moderate to severe renal impairment (creatinine clearance (CLcr) 15-49 mL/min) is 1.1 mg/m2 administered intravenously over 2 to 5 minutes on Days 1 and 8 of a 21-day cycle [see Use in Specific Populations (8.7)].

 Assess for peripheral neuropathy and obtain complete blood cell counts prior to each dose.